Swaroop112345/timecounter/Maersk/README.md

 -------------

-  1. Default : mvn clean verify
+  1. Default : **mvn clean verify**

    It will launch chrome browser and execute the task asked @Assignment

-  2. Custom: mvn -Dbrowser="firefox" -Dcucumber.filter.tags="'@Assignment'" clean verify
+  2. Custom: **mvn -Dbrowser="firefox" -Dcucumber.filter.tags="'@Assignment'" clean verify**

    User can change during run time

-  3.If URL gets modified and need to be changed on run time then it can be passed through as -Durl="https://e.ggtimer.com/modified"
+  3. If URL gets modified and need to be changed on run time then it can be passed through as -Durl="https://e.ggtimer.com/modified"

 REPORTING AND LOGS